-In rare situations due to last minute emergencies, the GTA assigned to the DALC may not be able to attend his or her office hours.
+In rare situations due to last minute emergencies, the GTA assigned to the DALC may not be able to attend their office hours.
 If the DALC is closed when the schedule indicates it should be open, we recommend waiting for a few minutes.
 If no one shows up in a reasonable amount of time, please email your instructor to let us know about the problem.
-You can also contact your GTA to see about arranging a make-up time to meet.